Klobouky u Brna: Etymology

-The Czech word klobouky literally means 'hats'.
+The Czech word klobouky means 'hats'.
 The name was probably derived from the shape of the surrounding hills.
+On 7 October 1992, the town was renamed from Klobouky to Klobouky u Brna ('Klobouky near Brno').

 Geography

 Klobouky u Brna is located about 25 km north of Břeclav and 28 km southeast of Brno.
-Almost the entire municipal territory lies in the Ždánice Forest, only a small part in the east extends into the Kyjov Hills.
-The highest point is the Nedánov hill at 368 m above sea level.
+Almost the entire municipal territory lies in the Ždánice Forest range, only a small part in the east extends into the Kyjov Hills.
+The highest point is the hill Nedánov at 368 m above sea level.

 History

 The first written mention of both Klobouky and Bohumilice is from 1210, when Lev of Klobouky donated the villages to the Premonstratensian monastery in Zábrdovice (today part of Brno), which he founded.
 In 1298, Klobouky was promoted to a market town by King Wenceslaus II.
 The monastery owned the Klobouky estate until its abolishment in 1784.

 Klobouky was located on an important route between Moravia and Kingdom of Hungary, from which it profited in times of peace, but suffered from the passage of troops and looting in times of war.
 The settlement was badly damaged during the Bocskai uprising and during the Thirty Years' War.

 Klobouky obtained the town status in 1964.
-On 7 October 1992, the town was renamed Klobouky u Brna.